 Lentils may be the smallest food in the legume family, but they sure are mighty.
-This salad is loaded with vitamins, minerals and plenty of crunch.
+This salad is loaded with fiber, vitamins, minerals and plenty of crunch from fresh green apples.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - 1 cup French green lentils

 - 2 tablespoons fresh lemon juice

 - 1 tablespoon extra virgin olive oil